tianhm/lue/README.md

 # Use the Vim keyboard layout
 lue --keys vim path/to/your/book.epub

-# Practice using Lue with the navigation guide
+# Practice Lue default keys with the navigation guide
 lue --guide

 # View available options